SAIL Blog

 • Mourning doves

-• The dates vary by district, but in general, migratory bird hunting takes place during the fall between September and December in Quebec.
-For snow goose, considered to be an overabundant species, a conservation harvest is also planned during spring.
-Dates vary by district, but hunting usually takes place between March and June.
+The dates for migratory bird and waterfowl hunting vary by district, and the open season depends on the species.
+In general, migratory game bird hunting in Quebec takes place during the fall between September and December.
+For the snow goose, which is considered to be an overabundant species, there’s also a special conservation harvest period in the spring.
+The dates vary by district as well, but hunting usually takes place between March and June.

-For more information, visit the section on migratory bird hunting in Quebec on the Government of Canada website.
+For more details, visit the section on migratory bird hunting in Quebec on the Government of Canada website.

-What migratory birds can you hunt in Ontario and what is the hunting season?
+What migratory birds can you hunt in Ontario and when is the hunting season?

 The main species: